in the UK for student satisfaction for Law

 Teaching and Assessment

-Feel the support of experienced expert staff with our smaller class sizes
+Feel the support of experienced and expert staff with our smaller class sizes

 Smaller class sizes